-Source: Venn.
+Source: Venn by Two Sigma.
 The median and percentile columns measure the performance of each factor in the Two Sigma Factor Lens relative to the entire history of the factor in USD, using monthly data for the period March 1995 - August 2021.

 Market Themes & Factor Performance Summary

 - Global Equity markets fell in September, ending a seven month winning streak.
 Market participants contended with several dynamics over the month, including an indication from the U.S. Federal Reserve that tapering of asset purchases may soon be warranted, fears of slowing growth and rising inflation, a global energy crunch (more on this when we discuss Commodities), and regulatory and Evergrande-related risks emanating from China.